 There are separate apps to show your app usage but this launcher has it built-in.
 It makes sense in terms of being a whole package.
 It has two modes Usage Statics Chart which gives you a pie chart of the most used apps and a list which tells you when was the last used and how much since that time.

 It’ll give you an idea of important apps and where you’re wasting your time so you can keep or remove them.

 4. Ap15 Launcher

 Consider this a home screen replacement.
 It gives you all the apps as texts on the home screen.
 It gives emphasis on the apps that you open the most and highlights them by making the text bigger.
 As all the apps are there on the home screen, you have the option to access them, unlike the ones we discussed before this, which restricts you to certain apps.

 There is also app reference which you can access by tapping and holding any app, which lets you change the UI of the home screen.
-You can change the color, size, and even font style.
-It also lets you choose the notification color so when you receive a notification the text color changes.
-You can set a custom photo for the home screen or select from the color palette.
+You can change the colour, size, and even font style.
+It also lets you choose the notification colour so when you receive a notification the text colour changes.
+You can set a custom photo for the home screen or select from the colour palette.

 Common App rules are:

 - 30% most used with larger text size (Default)

 - 30% most used at the top

 - Custom rules can be created and saved